ocaml/ocaml.org/data/tutorials/lg_04_labels.md

 ```

 This example is significantly complex and quite subtle, but the pattern
-used is very common in the lablgtk source code.
+used is very common in the LablGTK source code.
 Let's concentrate on the
 simple `create_window` function first.
 This function takes a `unit` and
-returns a `window`, initialized with default settings for title, width
+returns a `window` initialised with default settings for title, width,
 and height:

 ```ocaml